ManagedBass/ManagedBass.DocFX/README.md

 An AppVeyor script is used to update the website: [ManagedBass.GitHub.io](https://ManagedBass.GitHub.io) on every push to this repository.

-## Building Locally
-Make sure that this repository folder and [ManagedBass.PInvoke](https://github/ManagedBass/ManagedBass.PInvoke) repository folder are under a common folder.

 ## Differences from Default Template
 - Uses Floating Back to Top smooth scroll button which hides while scrolling.
 - Breadcrumb is hidden on mobiles.